 The USB-C socket is soldered firmly on the PCB and it doesn’t shake at all.
 On the sides, there are 3 buttons for mode change and volume, and on top of the device, you will find 4.4mm and 3.5mm jacks for balanced and single-end connections.

 The RU6 is intuitive and minimalistic in software design.
 By holding down the multi-functional button that lights up or switches off the screen display, users could access the settings for over-sampling/ non-oversampling mode, high or low gain levels, and the screen-off timer.

 The RU6 is not just a USB-C OTG device for smartphones, it is also compatible as a DAC/AMP for Windows 7/8/8.1/10.
-That means you can plug it into your laptop, iPads, phones as well as DAPs and enjoy R-2R decoding.
+That means you can plug it into your laptop, iPad, or phone as well as DAPs and enjoy R-2R decoding.

-It may not make sense to plug a dongle on a DAP but considering the very different hardware inside and the low power consumption on the RU6, it may rejuvenate some old DAPs.
+It may not make sense to plug a dongle into a DAP but considering the very different hardware inside and the low power consumption on the RU6, it may rejuvenate some old DAPs.

 As said, the RU6 is surprisingly power-efficient taking just 100mA from the source, regardless of whether you are on max volume on the source or high gain on the RU6.
 So, you don’t need to worry about draining the host device’s battery.

 Packaging & Accessories